minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

 - Replace :mc-cmd:`BUCKET <mc encrypt set ALIAS>`  with the full path to the bucket or bucket prefix on which you want to enable automatic SSE-KMS.

-Objects written to the specified bucket are automatically encrypted using the specified |EK|
+Objects written to the specified bucket are automatically encrypted using the specified |EK|.

 Repeat this step for each bucket on which you want to enable automatic SSE-KMS encryption.
 You can generate additional keys per bucket or bucket prefix, such that the scope of each |EK| is limited to a subset of objects.

 .. _minio-encryption-sse-kms-erasure-locking: